 Plastic Free SA is the South Australian pilot of the Boomerang Alliance's 'Plastic Free Places program, which focuses on the next step to achieving this wide-scale change.

-Our communities are playing a vital role in the next stage towards fighting against plastic pollution, leading the way in showing what can be achieved when a community works together towards a single goal - and are empowering other communities to follow.
+Our communities play a vital role in the next stage towards fighting against plastic pollution, leading the way in showing what can be achieved when a community works together towards a single goal - and are empowering other communities to follow.

-The goal of SA is to reduce single-use plastic packaging by engaging food outlets and assisting them to switch to better alternatives.
+The goal of SA is to reduce single-use plastic packaging by engaging food outlets and assisting them to switch to better alternatives (with reusable alternatives preferred.

 We differ from other community initiatives by working directly with business owners in person, offering targeted advice that leads to lasting and empowering change for them and their staff.
 Our on-ground coordinators have a wealth of knowledge and experience in alternative products and practices, with a dedicated research and communications team behind the scenes supporting them.